hannahbannan/Portfolio/README.md

 - jQuery and interactive design

 In this repo you will find:
-- Project timeline & functional components
+- Project timeline for Minimal Viable Product and post-MVP
 - Wireframes for mobile, tablet, and desktop
-- Minimal Viable Product and post-MVP
 - index.html, style.css, script.js files

 Libraries used: